lankasaicharan/vezzal/README.md

 ## Authors

 **Vezzal** is designed and developed by **Sai Charan Lanka** who currently works as an EDA CAD intern at **onsemi**, India.
-Help is taken from **Tim Edwards** for building the testcases database.
+A huge thanks to **Tim Edwards** for helping in building the testcases database and providing a constant feedback for the tool's foundation.

 ## Acknowledgments